obsidianmd/obsidian-help/en/How to/Format your notes.md

 #### Escaping

-If there are spaces in the URL, they can be escaped by either using `%20` as a space, such as:
+If the URL contains spaces, you can escape them by replacing them with `%20`.

 ```md
 [Export options](Pasted%20image)